-We now explain each observation point individually.
-As mentioned in Section~\ref{sec:baseline}, the main disadvantage of the 3D baseline is the redundant data generated by the up-sampling process, which becomes more significant for the AMR data with more than two levels of refinement, resulting in poor compression performance (point 1).
-In contrast, the 3D baseline has better data locality and smoothness over \textsc{TAC+} because it compresses the entire dataset together without partitioning the data.
-This leads to better compressibility for the 3D baseline, resulting in faster bitrate reduction and slower PSNR degradation when the error bound increases, compared to \textsc{TAC+}.
-As a result, the 3D baseline performs better at a low bit-rate (point 2).
+Conversely, the 3D baseline yields superior data locality and smoothness compared to \textsc{TAC+} and \textsc{TAC}.
+This is because it processes the entire dataset as a unified block, without segmenting it.
+Consequently, the 3D baseline exhibits enhanced compressibility, resulting in a quicker bitrate reduction and a slower reduction in PSNR as the error bound increases, compared to \textsc{TAC+} and \textsc{TAC}.
+As a result, the 3D baseline performs better at a low bit-rate (point 3).